Albith/Lucky-Warp/README.md

 *SneakyJoystick, a joystick library written for Cocos2D using Objective-C*

-   *SneakyJoystickSkinnedBase, a visual skin for the SneakyJoystick class by .
+*SneakyJoystickSkinnedBase, a visual skin for the SneakyJoystick class.

 *SimpleAudioEngine, a simple 2-channel audio library for Cocos2D*